CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-laravel.md

 }
 ```

+### Access to the laravel environment

+If you already have a `.env` file in your application, please don't commit it: credentials are not meant to be committed alongside your applications.
+Clever Cloud allows you to inject environment in your app, so you can dynamically like databases and have separate environments with the same code base.

+From the console, you can edit the application's environment variables.
+Click on "expert mode", you'll be able to directly paste the contents of the .env file.

+From the CLI, it's even simpler: `clever env import < .env`.

 ### Configure your application key

 On your machine, run `php artisan key:generate`.
 It should output something like `base64:tQbFzxwUfOfKKqNlbjXuduwaUFDQUy+NL8DBfgb3o3s=`.
 Copy this value and add an enviroment variable named `APP_KEY`, with this value.